Professor of Economics with reference to China and Taiwan

 Financial Services Law and regulation, control of economic crime, human rights law (especially European Convention on Human Rights – measures taken to fight organised and economic crime and terrorism), European Union Law

-Dr Sahar T. Rad is a development economist focusing on the political economy of international development.
+Dr Sahar T. Rad is a development economist focusing on the political economy of international development, particularly in the Middle East and North Africa.
 She holds a PhD in development economics from SOAS.
-Her areas of research and work include the political economy of development, international trade and investment, conflict and economic development, and the political economy of the energy sector.
-She has worked extensively on the economies of the Middle East and North Africa.
-Dr Rad has taught international development and political economy at SOAS and the University of Westminster, and has also worked as a political economist in several international development organisations, including the United Nations, the International Labour Organisation, and the African Development Bank.
+Her areas of research and work include international trade and investment, conflict and economic development, political transition and economic transformation, political economy of institutions, and the global development architecture.
+Dr Rad has taught international economics, political economy and development economics at King's College London, SOAS and the University of Westminster, and has also worked as a senior economist in several international development organisations, including the United Nations, the International Labour Organisation, and the African Development Bank.

 Adel Hamaizia is a DPhil Candidate at St. Antony's College, University of Oxford, and a Senior Teaching Fellow in the Department of Financial and Management Studies at the School of Oriental and African Studies, University of London.
 His research focuses on the Political Economy of the Maghreb.
 His special interests are MENA-oriented and include regional integration; energy policy; economic diversification; private sector development; rentier states; state-business relations; and the development of institutions.